Loscutik/koood-ascii-art-my/README.md

 There are two methods of how you can color letters:

-Using the terminal, please go to the destination folder, and type the following to the command line: go run . --color=red Yrx "Your text here" standard
+Using the terminal, please go to the destination folder, and type the following to the command line:

-go run . --color=red "Yo*r t*xt *ere" "Your text here" standard
+go run . --color=red "You*r te*xt *here" "Your text here" standard
+here letters between ** will be colored in red: "r te" and "here" will be red.
+You can use any symols that is not encountered in your string to mark lettere for coloring.

 "go run ." will launch the program.